home-assistant/roadmap/README.md

 - **Submit Feature Requests**: Share your ideas in the [Feature Requests repository](https://github.com/home-assistant/feature-requests)
 - **Vote and Discuss**: Support feature requests that align with your needs
-- **Contribute Code**: Help implement roadmap opportunities by contributing to [Home Assistant Core](https://github.com/home-assistant/core)
+- **Contribute Code**: Help implement roadmap opportunities by contributing to the [Home Assistant repositories](https://github.com/home-assistant)
 - **Follow Progress**: Watch this repository to stay updated on roadmap developments

 Remember: The roadmap is driven by community needs!
 Your feature requests directly influence what the product team prioritizes.